Chinese C.V. 📝 The Ultimate Guide to Writing Your CV in Chinese!

 If you are still not sure feel free to pop a comment down below to ask any of your questions.

-How do you say C.V. in Chinese?
+How do you say resume in Chinese?

-CV in Chinese is 简历 (jiǎnlì)
+Resume in Chinese is 简历 (jiǎnlì)

 Hopefully this guide will help you identify the key differences!